Short on time? Our pick for the best motorcycle tent is the Big Agnes Blacktail Hotel Bikepacking Tent.

 This toasty tent is perfect for two adults, although you could squeeze a third wheel in if needed.
 I love when you can stand up inside a tent, and the Wolf Walker delivers on this front.

-This moto tent has a vestibule for bikes, but the square footage wasn’t clear in the description.
+This moto tent features a vestibule for bikes, but the square footage wasn’t clear in the description.
 Either way, the vestibule opening is wide enough for most bikes with panniers.

 Another feature I like about this tent is that you can set up the outer fly first and then set up the inner tent.
 This feature is luxe when you’re shivering, there’s precipitation coming down, and you just can’t deal with wet gear.